Turning a /2 drum

 The reason for turning a drum is because the drum is out of round.
 When braking, it has a pulsing feel.
 I wrote this up in 2014 because it wasn’t on my website.

 We found a local brake shop that would go to the trouble to turn a drum with the rim in place.
 You want the entire wheel assembled and complete when you turn the drum because if you spoke it up later, you might pull the drum out of round with the spokes, and you would have a pulsing brake.
 If the wheel has a newly spoked rim, then I would prefer to ride it a bit and give the wheel a chance to settle in.
 Then, when you check for spoke tension, you might find a couple that had loosened up slightly.
-You need to know that you have a stable spoke job before you turn the drum.
+You must know that you have a stable spoke job before turning the drum.

-If this is a front wheel with the double leading brakes, I highly suggest that you remove the two shafts that operate the cams and clean out the rusty bushings and add a bit of lube.
+If this is a front wheel with the double leading brakes, I highly suggest you remove the two shafts that operate the cams, clean out the rusty bushings, and add a bit of lube.
 Getting those two front springs on and off is a chore.
 If this is a rear wheel, then you can ignore cleaning the shaft with the single cam to operate the brake shoes.

 The shaft on the brake turning machine was too large to go through the cone of the wheel bearings.
 We found that we were able to leave the cups (outer race) in the hub, and the brake shop had a variety of cones to slip on the shaft and center the hub.
 The seal holder must be removed in order to get it on the shaft.